 Compatibility will also probably be a key concern.
 Many major e-commerce platforms come with ready-made integration for MFA software.

 However, this isn’t always true.
-For example, BigCommerce doesn’t feature native integration for popular MFA platform Auth0.
+For example, BigCommerce doesn’t feature native integration for the popular MFA platform Auth0.
 If you use BigCommerce for your business website, you’ll either have to create a custom solution or pick a different MFA tool.

 Multi-Factor Authentication Platforms